How to Withdraw Your Child From School Mid-Year in the NWT

 Frequently Asked Questions

-How quickly can I complete the withdrawal process?
+How quickly can I complete the process?

 Will mid-year withdrawal affect my child's academic record?